Perk Up

 I feel better than I’ve ever felt.
 I’ve been growing and evolving, and really like who I am.
 I’m pretty darn impressed that I’m still a kind, good soul despite all I’ve been through.

-If you’re not happy, take a hard look at your life.
 Acknowledge how the bad stuff hurt you, feel the pain, but don’t live there.
 Playing the victim does not serve us well.
 Then, when you get the poison out, all of a sudden, there’s clarity.
-Now, you can see the good and focus on where you can make changes to help your life be what you want, what will make you feel joy and happiness.
+Now, you can see the good and focus on where you can make changes to help your life become what you want, what will bring you joy and happiness.

 When I sing or write, I perk up and I’m happy.
 I want those moments more and more, so I spend more time singing and writing because I feel great doing them.